 Understanding Your Cat’s Grooming Needs

 Grooming isn’t just a hygiene routine; it’s a way to whisper sweet nothings in your kitty’s ear.
 Well, sort of.
 Cats are fastidious creatures that spend a good chunk of their day licking themselves clean.
 This isn’t only about looking sharp for the next catnip party.
-It is their instinctual way to keep cool, stimulate circulation, and feel good.
+It’s their instinctual way to keep cool, stimulate circulation, and feel good.
 But here’s the kicker: despite their natural tendencies, cats can absolutely benefit from a helping human hand.

 Short-haired felines might seem low maintenance, but even they can get into a tangle with mats in their coat.
 Brushing a couple of times a week helps to evict dead hair and dirt, cut down on the dreaded hairballs and distribute natural skin oils through their fur, giving them that camera-ready sheen.
 Plus, it’s a chance to check for unwelcome freeloaders like fleas or ticks who’ve hitched a ride.